 Unlike many record labels, EMI (was it their decision?) omitted song timings on record labels or sleeves.
 As a result, a particularly diverting (‘geekish’, some would say) activity was to use the stopwatch facility on my then-new digital watch to time the length of each track.
 As a Genesis, Led Zeppelin and Yes fan too, it irked me that Queen never indulged (a very ‘Roger’ word) in long, drawn-out epics.
 By the by, a consequence of this innocent pastime is that my collection of original picture sleeves is now virtually worthless.
 With one carefree wave of my biro, I forever disfigured them by inscribing the a-side and b-side timings in a suitably prominent position.
 No matter.

 This sketch dates from 1979, I think.
-My dad was a draughtsman by trade, talented at drawing and painting.
-He spent hours helping me with my art homework, making me aware of ‘the vanishing point’, perspective and light and shade.
-He produced fantastic pencil drawings of Brian, first at Hyde Park8 and then on the Jazz tour, making ingenious use of the shapes in a razor blade to re-create the ‘pizza-oven’ roof of lights.
+My dad was talented at drawing and painting.
+He used to spend hours helping me with my art homework, teaching me about the ‘vanishing point’, perspective and light and shade.
+He produced fantastic pencil drawings of Brian, first at Hyde Park8 and then on the Jazz tour, making ingenious use of the shapes in (I think) a razor-blade accessory to help him re-create the ‘pizza-oven’ roof of lights.
 After copying cartoon figures and caricatures, ‘Roger’ was my first effort at drawing a human face.

-Image-wise, Roger was my favourite as a teenager, obsessed as I was with his immaculate white teeth and flowing blond hair (before ‘the snip’, around the time of the British shows in May/June 1977).
-Frustrating battles with mum over the length of my hair – usually the Friday before the start of the new school term – loomed over my teenage years and defined the limits of my adolescent rebelliousness.
+Image-wise, Roger was my favourite as a teenager, obsessed as I was with his immaculate white teeth and flowing blond hair (before he had it all cut off, around the time of the British shows in May/June 1977).
+Frustrating battles with mum over the length of my hair — usually the Friday before the start of the new school term — loomed over my teenage years and defined the limits of my adolescent rebelliousness.
 I always lost.
-Meanwhile, Brian’s musical sensibilities and extraordinary work at the cutting edge of astrophysics, stereo photography and animal welfare long ago secured his promotion to ‘favourite band member’ status.
+Meanwhile, Brian’s musical sensibilities and extraordinary efforts at the cutting edge of astrophysics, stereo photography and animal welfare long ago secured his promotion to ‘favourite band member’ status.
 Besides, he and I share a birthday (the date, not the year).
 So there.

 I wonder what you regard your most valuable Queen possession to be.
-For me, it is a simple piece of paper: the ticket stub for my first ever Queen concert, Stafford Bingley Hall, 6 May 1978, during the News Of The World European tour.
-Re-reading set lists and hearing recordings from the tour, I confess that virtually nothing of the concert itself has lingered in the memory.
+For me, it is a simple piece of paper: the ticket stub for my first ever Queen concert, which was Stafford Bingley Hall on 6 May 1978 during the News of the World European tour.
+Re-reading set lists and hearing recordings from the tour, I confess that virtually nothing of the concert itself has stuck in the memory.
 According to Queen Live, the band performed the standard set list.
 Perhaps I was just too young.
-Memories of my second gig – the Liverpool Empire, 6 December 1979, on the Crazy Tour – are much more vivid.
+Memories of my second gig — the Liverpool Empire, 6 December 1979, on the Crazy Tour — are much more vivid.

 After the show, Keith and I wrote letters to the band via the fan club.
 I enclosed my ticket in my letter to Brian and waited.
 And waited.
 One day, weeks — or perhaps months — later, a ‘Queen’ envelope arrived, addressed in Brian’s unmistakeable hand and enclosing the aforementioned ticket, duly signed.
 Priceless.